 - Check your guide notes – Prepare an outline or summary of your presentation on an index card.
 Take a peek whenever you’re lost.
 Glancing at your slides can also remind you of what’s next.

-Sometimes a mistake can even endear you to the audience.
-Small blunders can make you more relatable.
+Sometimes a mistake can endear you to the audience.
+It can make you more relatable.
 So just relax.
 Don’t pressure yourself to be perfect.
 Make the most of the experience and do your best.
 Stop worrying, you’ll do well!

 Sources: 20 world-class presentation experts share their top tips, Mark Fidelman, Forbes; 9 helpful tips to calm your nerves before speaking, Marcel Schwantes, Inc.; and How to prevent and recover from mind blanks, Olivia Mitchell, Speaking about presenting.com.
 Accessed January 9, 2020.